haozhaoyun/medford/README.md

 Design Principles
 ------------------
-The jsonToRfd library follows the following design principles:
+The json2rdf library follows the following design principles:
 1. Validity: Ensure that the RDF/XML adheres to the RDF specifications and is a valid XML document.
 Use proper namespace declarations and well-formed XML syntax.
 2. Use namespaces: Utilize namespaces to uniquely identify resources and properties.
 This helps avoid conflicts and ensures clarity in the RDF data.
 3. Clear subject-predicate-object structure: Represent triples (subject-predicate-object) clearly in the RDF/XML.
 Use appropriate XML elements and attributes to express this structure.